-aking the decision to move isn't easy, nor is all the work that goes into it, but you're not alone.
+eciding to move isn't easy, nor is all the work that goes into it, but you're not alone.
 In addition to calling upon family members or friends, there are professionals who can help you with every aspect of moving and downsizing.
-These include packing experts, organizers, interior designers, senior move managers and real estate agents who specialize in this area.
+These include packing experts, organizers, interior designers, senior move managers, and real estate agents who specialize in this area.

 As you prepare to downsize and move into smaller quarters, you need to help your home shed some excess baggage.
 Keep in mind that you've spent a lifetime accumulating your belongings, so going through them takes time.
 As with dieting, it's best to set attainable goals and work toward achieving them each day.
-Try your best to be honest with yourself, keep a positive attitude and look forward to making a fresh start in a de-cluttered space.
+Try your best to be honest with yourself, keep a positive attitude, and look forward to making a fresh start in a de-cluttered space.

-Springpoint Senior Living, a mission-based nonprofit organization, has created this workbook to serve as a resource as you begin the process of downsizing.
-Use it to record measurements for your new space, assess your storage options, pre-arrange your furniture using floor plan templates, maintain a list of what you'll keep and what you'll send on its merry way and keep essential information at hand.
+Springpoint, a nationally recognized nonprofit senior living provider with a legacy of over 100 years serving the Mid-Atlantic region, has created this workbook to serve as a resource as you begin the process of downsizing.
+Use it to record measurements for your new space, assess your storage options, pre-arrange your furniture using floor plan templates, maintain a list of what you'll keep and what you'll send on its merry way, and keep essential information at hand.
 We hope you find this helpful.